sentry-demos/empower/spring-boot/README.md

 Note: Follow steps for **Local DEV deployment** XOR **Cloud GCP deployment**

 ### Local DEV deployment
-Verify that the DEV section is not commented and values are set AND GCP section is commented (i.e. `application.properties` should have no values for `spring.datasource.url` nor `server.port`.)
+Verify that the DEV section is not commented and values are set AND GCP section is commented
 ```
 spring.datasource.url=jdbc:postgresql://<server>:<port>/<database name>
 server.port=8090
 spring.cloud.gcp.sql.enabled=false
 ```
 ### Cloud GCP deployment
-Verify that the GCP section is not commented AND DEV section is commented.
+Verify that the GCP section is not commented AND DEV section is commented (i.e. `application.properties` should have no values for `spring.datasource.url` nor `server.port`).
 ```
 spring.cloud.gcp.sql.enabled=true
 ```